This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 The easiest way, and the way that I do it in all my tanks, is adding liquid plant fertilizer.
 This is something that you add at least once a week (but more often is better) and it allows your plants to suck food straight out of the water.
 Although your fish do produce some plants food (poop), it’s not enough to provide for your plants.

-The liquid fertilizer that I have been recommending for years is from the brand Seachem which they call Flourish.
+The liquid fertilizer that I have been recommending for years is from the brand API which they call Leaf Zone.
 It’s an all-in-one plant fertilizer that will not let you down.
-Check it out here on Amazon.
+Check it out here on Chewy.com.

-Other options are changing to aquarium soil instead of gravel, which is expensive and in my opinion not worth it.
+Other options are changing to aquarium soil instead of gravel, which is expensive and, in my opinion, not worth it.
 You can also add root tabs, which are tablets that contain nutrients that you can push down in the gravel near the roots of your plant.
-I only add root tabs to heavy root feeding plants such as these (link to another article on my site).
+I only add root tabs to heavy root feeding plants.
+The root tabs from API are very good at feeding root feeding plants.
+Check them out here if you don’t have root tabs yet.

 1. Amazon Sword (Echinodorus grisebachii)